RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: Evaluations

-In this section, we examine the relationship between RAGCAP-Bench and direct evaluation of intermediate outputs within the reasoning trajectory.
-We randomly sample 500 inference trajectories from WebThinker experiments described in Section~\ref{sec:downstream} and apply the LLM-as-a-judge approach, prompting different LLMs to score grounded reasoning (thought-action) and evidence extraction (observation-extraction) on a 1–10 scale for each thought-action-observation-extraction step.
-The overall scores are averaged across all the steps in the reasoning trajectory.
-The evaluation prompts are provided in Appendix G. Due to a lack of ground-truth human scores, we approximate the direct evaluation performance using the point-biserial correlation coefficient~\cite{tate1954correlation} between the LLM overall scores and the downstream outcomes of the 500 samples, measured as binary output (i.e., whether the final answer is correct or incorrect).
-We choose three LLMs of varying sizes: Qwen3-8B, Qwen3-32B, and Qwen3-235B.
-Table~\ref{tab:critic_model} presents the comparisons.
-Notably, the correlation values of the LLMs show a consistent trend with their respective performance for the evidence extraction and grounded-reasoning categories on RAGCap-Bench.
-Qwen3-235B's evaluator scores have the highest correlation with the results, and it also obtains the best EM score in RAGCap-Bench.
-Qwen3-8B and Qwen3-32B both have lower EM scores on evidence extraction and grounded reasoning, and hence, they also demonstrate weaker correlation with the downstream task results.
-Qwen3-8B has a slightly stronger correlation than Qwen3-32B on Evidence Extraction, which might be explained by the higher F1 scores in evidence extraction.
-As discussed in Section~\ref{sec:benchmark_results}, both EM and F1 scores are significant indicators of the evidence extraction capability.
+In this section, we examine the relationship between RAGCap-Bench and direct evaluation of intermediate reasoning steps.
+We randomly sample 500 inference trajectories from the WebThinker experiments described in Section~\ref{sec:downstream} and apply an LLM-as-a-judge setup, prompting various LLMs to score grounded reasoning (thought–action) and evidence extraction (observation–extraction) on a 1–10 scale at each step.
+Scores are then averaged across the full reasoning trajectory.
+The evaluation prompts are provided in Appendix~\ref{appendix:critic_prompts}.
+Because ground-truth human scores are unavailable, we approximate evaluation quality using the point-biserial correlation coefficient~\cite{tate1954correlation} between the LLM-assigned overall scores and binary downstream outcomes (correct vs. incorrect final answers).
+We assess three LLMs of different sizes: Qwen3-8B, Qwen3-32B, and Qwen3-235B.
+Results are shown in Table~\ref{tab:critic_model}.
+The observed correlations align closely with each model’s performance on the evidence-extraction and grounded-reasoning categories of RAGCap-Bench.
+Qwen3-235B achieves the strongest correlation and also the highest EM scores on RAGCap-Bench.
+Qwen3-8B and Qwen3-32B exhibit weaker correlations, consistent with their lower EM scores on these tasks.
+Notably, Qwen3-8B shows a higher correlation than Qwen3-32B on evidence extraction, which is also supported by its higher EM and F1 scores in RAGCap-Bench.